This Is How You Can Get To Budapest City Center From the Airport: Options with Prices

 To use the bus, metro (and generally public transport in Budapest), you need to buy a multi-day travel card or pass.
 Buying a pass is worth it if you’re staying for more than a day and plan to use public transport regularly.

-If you don’t want to buy a pass, there are also single-journey tickets available, which cost 500 Ft (as from 1st June 2025), approximately €1.25.
+If you don’t want to buy a pass, there are also single-journey tickets available, which cost 500 HUF (as from 1st June 2025), approximately €1.25.

 You can buy the ticket (also the passes) the same way as the airport bus ticket: